 Daniel Burrus – Bestselling Author, Global Futurist & Innovation Expert: Over the next five years, exponential advances in technology will transform (not a change) every business process including how we sell, market, communicate, collaborate, innovate, and educate.
 Rapid advancements in both Cognitive and Deep Learning supercomputers and our ability to access them using intelligent agents from our smart mobile devices will allow anyone to have focused access to the actionable knowledge and insights they require at the moment of need.
 This is one example of how work will change in the next five years.

 Richard Worzel – Futurist & Business Visionary: AI—Artificial Intelligence—is finally coming on very quickly after decades of hype and false starts; and, it’s going to be a game-changer in a lot of ways, both personally and in business.
 It will change transportation, as we’ve seen with all the headlines about self-driving cars, but also self-driving transport trucks.
-It will change the practice of medicine by providing insights from massive amounts of medical data to assist doctors, radiologists, and other practitioners in identifying health threats, making better, more specific diagnoses, and in planning treatments.
 And, it will change business by helping us identify trends, make use of Big Data in better, more insightful ways, and perform strategic planning and marketing campaigns that are far more complex, are far more granular (i.e. more customized to each customer’s needs), and take into account a much greater range of factors.
 It will be like having a second, more analytical brain providing insight and advice.

 Mike Walsh – Futurist and Authority on Digital Trends: Machine Learning and Artificial Intelligence (AI) have been talked about since the 1950s, but only now—with the exponential increase in data being generated about the world, and the exponential decrease in computing costs—are we starting to see applications that will transform the future of work.
 Many repetitive, routine tasks, will be replaced by AI—but the robots are not coming for all of our jobs.
 The real question is not whether we should fear machine intelligence, but rather, what might be the true potential of human intelligence in the 21st Century?